Khudan

 Khudan is a village located in Jhajjar district in the Indian state of Haryana.

 Demographics

 In 2011 the population was 4793.

 Religion

-Majority of the residents are Hindu, with Jats being the dominant social group.
+Majority of the residents are Hindus being the dominant social group.
 There is a temple of Swami Nityanand Maharaj and an old Shiva temple.

 Prominent residents

 The multiple international medal winner wrestler Bajrang Punia hails from Khudan.

 Mandeep Punia is A freelancer journalist from village khudan.
 He is deeply covered Farmer protest 2021.